ijash/pc_auto_on/readme.md

 # Arduino PC/Computer Auto On Switch
 ## Description
 Turn on PC, server, computer automatically using arduino without the need of pressing the power switch (such as in ATX power supply).
-Once the power source is connected, arduino will immidiately press the switch.
+Once the power source is connected, arduino will immediately press the switch.

 ## Requirements